Kitchener Stitch Tutorial: A Seamless Finish for Your Knitting

 What You Will Need

-• Your knitting project with live stitches on needles
+• Your knitting project with live stitches on two needles

 • Tapestry needle

-• Yarn matching your project (same weight and color)
+• Yarn (same weight and color as your project)

 Preparation

-Cut your yarn, leaving a tail at least three times the width of the stitches on the needle, plus six inches to weave in the ends.
+2. Cut your working yarn, leaving a tail about 3 times the width of your stitches, plus a few extra inches to weave in the end.

 Positioning

-Hold your needles parallel with the wrong sides of the fabric facing together and the right side of your knitting facing you.
+• Hold both needles parallel with the right sides of the fabric facing you.

-The working yarn should be attached to the stitch furthest to the right on the back needle.
+• The working yarn should come from the rightmost stitch on the back needle.

-1. Insert your tapestry needle purlwise into the first stitch on the front needle, leaving the stitch on the needle.
+1. Insert the tapestry needle purlwise into the first stitch on the front needle.
+Leave it on the needle.

-2. Insert your tapestry needle knitwise into the first stitch on the back needle, leaving the stitch on the needle.
+2. Insert the tapestry needle knitwise into the first stitch on the back needle.
+Leave it on the needle.

 Kitchener Stitch with the needle is inserted into the first stitch on the front needle, knitwiseStep 1: Insert your tapestry needle into the first stitch on the front needle as if to knit.
 Slip this stitch off the needle.